thetreerat/Jam/README.md

 This is a sample app for job interveiw it collects data from user and dose some simple vatation and inserts into the PostgreSQL tables.

-The script uses a cisco style input. if "a" is unique that all that need to add. it dose not have an auto complete though.
+The script uses a cisco style input. if "a" is unique that is all that need to "add". it dose not have an auto complete though. complete commands would be "add master" or "load master". the menu are case insensitve.

 to work:
    access to localhost PostgresSQL server running 9.4